 The House and Form-based pastoral care system is the foundation upon which strong relationships with fellow students and staff are formed.
 This pastoral care structure ensures that every boy is well known, well cared for and can thrive within a caring and supportive environment.
 Students receive support from Form teachers, Heads of Year, Year Level Coordinators and Housemasters.

-Middle School boys meet with their Form teacher on a daily basis for informal pastoral care including the preparation and organisation of daily lessons, as well as attendance at cohort assemblies, Chapel services and Middle School and Headmaster's assemblies.
+Senior School boys meet with their Form teacher on a daily basis for informal pastoral care including the preparation and organisation of daily lessons, as well as attendance at cohort assemblies, Chapel services and Headmaster's assemblies.
 Form teachers build strong relationships as they also teach their boys in a number of subject areas.

 Ample opportunities are provided for students to support one another in daily school life, not the least of which is in the co-curricular programme where lasting relationships are formed in healthy competition between Houses, Form classes and other sub-Schools.